-Sam's Telephone Collection - Post Liberalisation Telephones
+Telephone Pictures - Post Liberalisation Telephones

-Here are just a few of the phones that became current in the immediate post-liberalisation era..
+Here are just a few of the phones that became current in the immediate post-liberalisation era. .

 GTE Flip-phone

 GTE Flip-phone GTE Flip-phone in its holster The GTE Flip-phone was one of the early imported phones on the British market.
-It is badged Ferranti-GTE for the UK.
+Made by GTE in Brazil, it was badged Ferranti-GTE for the UK.
 This is a loop-disconnect model.
 The miniaturised electronics were presumably rather fragile, as one in my collection stopped working.
-This one is connected to my home exchange and lives in the bedroom - hence the background.
-I gave the non-working one to the son of the designer who requested it as a souvenir of his late father.
-The original US user instructions are available in the Document Repository
+I gave it to the son of the designer Michael Taylor, Rob (now Rob Dunsford), who requested it as a souvenir of his late father.
+The other one was my bedside phone until it too stopped working in 2010.

 The Flip-phone fits into a neat holster which can either sit on the table, as on the right, or be fixed to a wall.
+I had a red version, still in its original display box - box folded flat.
+Pity it didn't work either.
+I've since given it away to another collector.

-Northern Telecom 9701
+Northern Telecom 9701, Tremolo

 Southwestern Bell Freedom Phone

 Southwestern Bell Freedom Phone Southwestern Bell Freedom Phone Southwestern Bell imported a whole raft of telephones of varying quality and design.
 The Freedom phone shown here is reasonably stylish, but the whole range suffered from poor immunity to interference.
-Since this picture was taken I've given this one away.

 Kirk Loudspeaking Telephone